anchore/anchore-charts/stable/enterprise/README.md

     helm upgrade ${ENGINE_RELEASE} -n ${NAMESPACE} anchore/anchore-engine -f ${VALUES_FILE_NAME} --version=^1.28.0
     ```

 1. **Generate a New Enterprise Values File**: Use the migration script to convert your existing Anchore Engine values file to the new Anchore Enterprise format.

-This command mounts a local volume to persistently store the output files, and it mounts the input values file within the container for conversion.
-It's imperative to review both the output and the new [values file](values.yaml) before moving forward.
+    >**Note**: This command mounts a local volume to persistently store the output files, it also mounts the input values file within the container for conversion.
+It's critical to review both the output logs and the new `output/enterprise.values.yaml` file before moving forward.

     ```shell
     export VALUES_FILE_NAME=my-values-file.yaml  # Existing Engine chart values file